zyeeda/install-opencv/README.md

 for native memory to leak without being able to detect it from Java (jmap/jhat).
 The Java bindings make use of the finalize method which is generally bad practice.
 I have removed all of these via patching.
-Some of the bindings create new Mat objects and subclasses of Mat without calling Mat.release().
+Some of the bindings create new Mat objects and subclasses of Mat without calling Mat.release() and Mat.delete().
 This will cause native memory leaks and I'm patching these as they are encountered.
 The real fix is for the code to be corrected, so patching is not required.
 I have submitted bugs regarding the memory leaks, but until the code is fixed patching is the only cure.
 These are the steps required to analyze a Java program using OpenCV (or any JNI based app).
 * Install Valgrind and the Valkyrie GUI
     * `sudo apt-get install valgrind valkyrie`